By Tim Lambert

 However, after the German defeats at Stalingrad and Kursk in 1943, the Hungarian government sought to leave the war.
 However, from September 1943 Operation Margarethe, was the military occupation of Hungary.
 The German army entered Hungary on 19 March 1944 and a right-wing government was installed.
 Hungarian Jews were deported and most died in concentration camps.

 From April 1944 the Allies began to bomb Budapest and other Hungarian cities.
-In the autumn of 1944 with the Germans facing certain defeat Horthy negotiated an armistice with the Russians.
+In the autumn of 1944 with the Germans facing certain defeat Horthy negotiated an armistice with the Soviets.
 The armistice was announced by radio on 15 October 1944.

 However, the Germans removed Horthy from power and replaced him with Szalasi Ferenc of the Arrow Cross.
-However, the Russians captured Budapest on 13 February 1945.
+However, the Soviets captured Budapest on 13 February 1945.
 Fighting in Hungary ended on 12 April 1945.

 Before the war ended a provisional government was formed in Hungary.
 In March 1945 it passed a land reform law.
 The rich landowners lost most of their estates and the land was redistributed.